- During vaginal sex the penis goes into the vagina.

 Will it hurt - and will the woman bleed?

 It can take a bit of time to get used to the sensation of sex, and some women can find it a little uncomfortable or painful at first.
 However, the pain should not be intense and if at any time the pain is too strong then you should stop.
 Taking things slowly, making sure the woman is fully aroused and using a good water-based lubrication (oil-based lubricants like massage oils or Vaseline can cause a condom to break) can help penetration feel more comfortable.

 If it's a woman’s first time having sex she may bleed a little.
 This is generally nothing to worry about.
 Though it’s perfectly normal to bleed the first time you have sex, it’s also perfectly normal not to bleed.

 If you continue to bleed every time you have sex then it’s a good idea to speak to a healthcare professional to check it’s nothing to worry about.

-Talking to your partner about protection before you start having sex will help things go more smoothly.
-This can be embarrassing, but it’s an important part of having sex – and if you find it too difficult to discuss then it could be a sign that you aren’t ready to start having sex just yet.
+Though you might find bringing up the subject of safer sex embarrassing, it’s an important part of having sex.
+If you find it too difficult to discuss using protection then it could be a sign that you aren’t ready to start having sex just yet.
 That’s fine – remember that there are lots of ways to enjoy being together and to explore your sexual feelings until the time is right.